giusalfieri/IPA_Project/ucasML_package/README.md

 ```

 > [!NOTE]
 >Additionally, it may be necessary to create **symbolic links** to resolve dependencies required by the application.
-For example, on Ubuntu 24.04 and Kali, you need to create the following symbolic link:
+For example, on Ubuntu 24.04 and Kali, we needed to create the following symbolic link:
 > ```sh
 > sudo ln -s /usr/lib/x86_64-linux-gnu/libdc1394.so.25 /usr/lib/x86_64-linux-gnu/libdc1394